spencertipping/tau/doc/sigma-http-ws.md

 ## Session authentication and routing
 σ ties authentication and routing together because they ultimately are parts of the same problem.
 For example, a `/login` endpoint is required in order to establish user identity and acquire a session cookie, which is then required in order to access authenticated APIs.

-`A` right-terminates a single HTTP session, replies to login-related requests, and forwards the rest with the user's identity or `null` prepended to the η. **That same authentication header must be present on replies; otherwise nothing will be sent.** This confirms that the reply was intended for the connected user.
+`A` right-terminates a single HTTP session, replies to login-related requests, and forwards the rest with the user's identity or `null` prepended to the η. **That same authentication header must be present on replies; otherwise nothing will be sent.** This confirms that the reply was intended for the connected user, preventing data leaks from topology errors.

 `A` supports OAuth2 for some providers.